PyConPL/Book/2017/workshops/First_steps_with_PySpark/text.md

 is usually useful after a filter or other operation that returns a sufficiently small subset of the data.

-> Be carefull while expecting a big amount of results.
+> Be careful while expecting a big amount of results.
 The data returned to the driver must fit into the driver's available memory.
 If not, the driver will crash.